CADLabs/ethereum-economic-model/README.md

 ## Model Extension Roadmap

-The modular nature of this model makes many exciting extensions and further analysis rather straightforward.
-The [Model Extension Roadmap](ROADMAP.md) provides some inspiration.
+The modular nature of the model makes structural and experiment-level extensions straightforward.
+The [Model Extension Roadmap](ROADMAP.md) provides some initial inspiration.

 ## Tests